Should I Become an Astrophysicist?

 Source: *U.S. Bureau of Labor Statistics

-Step 1: Become Involved at an Early Age
+Step 1: Become Involved Early

 Joining local astronomy clubs and participating in related events can be an early way for aspiring astrophysicists to meet people in the field and develop an understanding of the scientific community.